Format guide

 Is King of the Court the same as Winner Stays On?

 Yes.
 King of the Court goes by several names depending on the region.
 In Spain and Latin America it is called "Rey de la Pista."
 In pickleball communities it is often called "Winner Stays On."
-The rules are the same: winners hold the court, losers rotate out, and challengers step in from the queue.
+In atDEUCE today, the shipped flow is the compact one-court winner-stays-on version with a bench queue for extra players.